TubercularOx/darkhaunter/Geekery/nale.md

 Beyond these shared traits, there is not much evidence of any abilities that can be linked to Least Devil status specifically.

+### Baatezu

+Wizards of the Coast retained copyright over baatezu.
+This is why they do not appear in the SRD and are unlikely to be mentioned explicitly in the comic.

+The chart labeled “Devil Traits,” which applies to “[most devils](https://www.d20srd.org/srd/monsters/devil.htm)” in the SRD, appears in the Monster Manual as applying to “all baatezu.”
+Both versions retain the “unless otherwise noted” language, so the practical difference between the two is limited.

+Nale is treated as a devil in the text: the IFCC [offers](https://www.giantitp.com/comics/oots1322.html) to make him a devil, Nale refers to himself as the [least devil possible](https://www.giantitp.com/comics/oots1326.html), and the spell used to [summon](https://www.giantitp.com/comics/oots1326.html) him is described as a “nonspecific devil summoning spell” when translated from [Wizardspeak](https://blambot.com/products/wizardspeak).

+From there, it is possible to argue that Nale should be treated as a baatezu.
+Becoming a Least Devil places him in a hierarchy, the hierarchy shown by the IFCC, [in the same panel](https://www.giantitp.com/comics/oots1322.html), consists entirely of baatezu, and Nale has already demonstrated two traits that are listed as belonging to all baatezu.

+A strong counterargument is that baatezu are copyrighted and do not exist in the story, so Nale cannot be one.

 ## Fountain of Overriding Diminishment

 While the link is active, the Fountain enhances a single linked fiend’s fiendish attributes and magic powers.
 It is not as powerful as a soul splice.